-An explanation of how to use the locate command on a Mac, which allows you to search for files quickly!
+We'll explain how to use the locate command on your Mac, which allows you to quickly search for files!

 My name is Ito and I am an infrastructure engineer who uses both Mac and Windows